Optum AI: Healthcare Foundation Models and Clinical GenAI Evaluation

 Overview

-At Optum AI, I work on healthcare machine learning systems that bridge research and production.
-My role spans model development, evaluation design, stakeholder alignment, and translation of AI capabilities into tools that support healthcare delivery.
-Much of my recent work has centered on longitudinal healthcare modeling, clinician-facing generative AI, and the evaluation frameworks needed to assess these systems responsibly.
+My role spans model development, evaluation design, stakeholder alignment, and translation of AI capabilities into tools that support healthcare delivery and healthcare navigation.
+Much of my recent work has centered on longitudinal healthcare modeling, clinical generative artificial intelligence (GenAI) evaluation, responsible AI review, and the evaluation frameworks needed to assess these systems carefully.
+In other words, I work both on building healthcare AI models and on creating the evidence needed to understand whether those models are behaving in useful and reliable ways.

 One of the best parts of the work is partnering closely with the broader team across research, engineering, product, and clinical stakeholders.